-Perphenazine is used to treat schizophrenia, an illness that causes changes in perception, thoughts and behaviour.
+Perphenazine is used to treat schizophrenia (a long-term mental disorder that causes changes in thoughts, feelings, and behaviour).
 It helps to relieve symptoms common in schizophrenia, such as distorted thinking and emotional instability.

-This medicine may also be used to treat severe nausea and vomiting.
+This medicine may also be used to relieve severe nausea and vomiting.

 Perphenazine may be used to treat other conditions as decided by your doctor.

 Take Perphenazine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.